Infernal-Insights/Hashmancer/README.md

 Dictionary or hybrid batches are duplicated for `darkling-jobs` as simple mask attacks so low-bandwidth nodes can contribute work.

+## Terminology

+In the code a **batch** refers to the high level unit of work pulled from the `batch:queue`.
+Each batch becomes a short lived **job** when dispatched to a worker.
+The job ID only exists while the task sits in a Redis stream, whereas the batch ID follows the work through result submission.
+Earlier revisions used the terms interchangeably which led to confusion.
+The worker now stores results under the batch ID and only uses the job ID to acknowledge the stream entry.

 * `Server/` – FastAPI server and orchestration tools
 * `Worker/` – HTTP-based worker with GPU sidecar threads